CNLab-NTUA/BargainHunt/README.md

 # BargainHunt
-A Skroutz API client aiming to offer bargain products to the user based on his preferences.
+A Web Application consuming the Skroutz API that aims to offer bargain products to the user based on his preferences.

-Currently in development.
+Currently in active development.